In 24 hrs, Walmart Transportation System delivers 221,069 truckloads with 99.7% safe miles.

 Introduction

 Walmart supply chain tools are data heavy.
-The load logistic managers are dealing with an overwhelming large set of information to make day-to-day transportation updates related to dockout timings, store timings, driver delays, local transportation regulations etc, that requires tweaking of the commodity releases on a regular basis.
+The load logistic managers are dealing with an overwhelming amount of information while making day-to-day decisions around dockout timings, store timings, driver delays, local transportation regulations etc to ensure smooth delivery from Walmart warehouse(s) to Walmart stores.

 About —